 Egyptian Electric Cooperative, currently headquartered in Murphysboro, Illinois, is a consumer-owned corporation that supplies electric power to members in portions of Jackson, Randolph, Perry, Williamson, and parts of St. Clair, Johnson, Union, Monroe, Franklin and Washington counties in southern Illinois.
 More than 14,900 households and businesses receive power from Egyptian Electric Cooperative.
 We are a distribution utility, meaning we do not generate our own electricity.
 We purchase our power from Southern Illinois Power Cooperative (SIPC) which is located south of Marion, Illinois, at Lake of Egypt.
 SIPC is a generating and transmission cooperative which is owned and controlled by the southern most rural electric cooperatives in the most southern region of Illinois, and that receive electricity from SIPC.
 Egyptian Electric is wholly owned by the people it serves, and is governed by nine board of directors, elected by members.
 Approximately 40 employees work for Egyptian Electric to serve its residential, commercial and industrial accounts.
 To learn more, and view our by-laws, visit the New Members page.

 A cooperative is organized as a not-for-profit utility.
 It does not sell stock and is not under pressure to earn profits for absentee stockholders.
 Co-ops are not-for-profit entities.
 Members invest in shares of the business to provide capital for a strong and efficient operation.
 All net savings (profits) left after bills are paid and money is set aside for operations and improvements are returned to the cooperative members, usually in the form of capital credits.
+For instance in 2018, Egyptian Electric mailed 6,470 checks to cooperative members that received electricity in 1987 and part of 1988 in the amount of $411,146.72.
 Electric cooperatives were established to serve rural, less-densely populated areas, when no one would do it.
 Providing electric service in these areas has always tended to be more costly and difficult than in urban areas.
 Egyptian electric maintains over 1,900 miles of line, with an average of only 7 members per mile of line, compared to the investor-owned companies, that average 35 customers per mile of line.

 Electric cooperatives are service-oriented, locally owned and governed by member-elected directors, providing service at the lowest possible costs.
 Anyone who buys electricity from an electric cooperative is a member; all members share ownership of the utility and have a voice in its operation.
 Each member has one vote in the election of the cooperative’s Board of Directors and in any other decision brought up at the cooperative’s annual meeting.
 Directors of the cooperative are members of the utility who serve without salary, except for a per diem and expenses to cover their out-of-pocket costs in serving the cooperative.
 The Board of Directors hire a general manger to take charge of operating the cooperative for the benefit of its members, as well as an attorney and auditor.